Skip to main content

 The combination of ipilimumab and nivolumab is also approved for some patients with metastatic or unresectable melanoma.
 In the study that led to its approval, more than half of the people who received the combination were alive 5 years after treatment.
 Another clinical trial showed that this combination can also shrink melanoma that has spread to the brain in some patients.

 Scientists are looking for ways for more people to have success with these drugs.
 Unfortunately, even when used in combination, immune checkpoint inhibitors don't work for all patients with metastatic or unresectable melanoma.
 However, patients whose tumors do shrink or disappear often have responses that last for years.
-Researchers are now testing ways to increase the number of people with melanoma who benefit from this type of treatment, such as these below.
+Researchers are now testing ways to increase the number of people with melanoma who benefit from this type of treatment, such as:

 Learning what treatments to give first